haagahelia/mobilecourse/docs/Maps/location.md

   }, []);
 }
 ```
+- Certain functionalities requires users permission.
+App permissions help support user privacy by protecting access to the restricted data (system state and users' contact informatio, etc.) and restricted actions, such as getting device location and recording audio.
-- Check the permission first using the `useEffect()` hook.
+- We have to check the permission first using the `useEffect()` hook.
-- The `requestForegroundPermissionsAsync()` method returns `granted` if the permission to use location is ok.
+- We use the `requestForegroundPermissionsAsync()` method to check if permission for location usage is granted.
 ```js
 useEffect(() => {
   (async () => {